“He’s still playing?”

 1 Diego Forlan

-The former Villarreal and Atletico Madrid goal machine is clinging onto the dream in Hong Kong.
+The former Villarreal and Atletico Madrid goal machine clung onto the dream in Hong Kong until as recently as May this year.

-Apparently his salary is a tightly-kept secret but the 38-year-old Uruguayan draws a crowd and sells his more than his fair share of shirts.
+Apparently his salary was a tightly-kept secret but the 38-year-old Uruguayan drew a crowd and sold more than his fair share of shirts.

 He scored five goals (including a hat-trick) as Kitchee retained their Hong Kong Premier League title but some were left underwhelmed by his efforts.